 New Zealand was always a dream destination for me and been in my bucket list for quite some time.
 So when a plan came up for it; it was an easy decision to say yes.
 The travelling party consisted of; apart from Sruthy and I; our friends Aravind, Manju, Rahul & Kalyani.
 We all flew in from different parts of the world and joined together in Auckland to embark on this amazing road trip.

 What follows are our experiences during the fortnight that we spent exploring New Zealand.
-This is part 1 of the series, the rest of the story is still in the writing board; watch this space!

 We started our journey from a quaint little hostel in a quiet little neighbourhood of Auckland very close to Mt.
 Eden.
 This small mountain had given us some spectacular vistas of the sunset skyline of the city that night.
 We even managed to get our first glimpse of the ‘everything closes early’ phenomenon of New Zealand.
 First, our car pretty much got stuck up there because the gates leading out of the park were already closed by the time we were moving out.
 Fortunately, some local guys made the same mistake and led us through a secret (probably illegal) exit.